Not a lot of men know about alum block. But it should be an essential part of any aftershave regimen.

 RazoRock is a consumer favorite because it works great.
 And it’s compact size makes it easy to handle.

-Despite its size (or lack thereof) a 3.2 ounce bar will last for years.
-RazoRock says that their product contains natural occurring potassium alum mineral salts.
+Despite its size (or lack thereof), a 3.2-ounce bar will last for years.
+RazoRock says that its product contains naturally occurring potassium alum mineral salts.

 Even if it’s imported, this is still one of the cheapest alum blocks (or bloc d’Alun if you’re French).

-It is cheaper than the RazoRock and Gentleman Jon but one thing that holds it back would be the lack of a plastic storage to protect this and keep it dry.
+It is cheaper than the RazoRock and Gentleman Jon, but one thing that holds it back would be the lack of plastic storage to protect this and keep it dry.

 One way around this would be buying a soap container or storing this on an unused metal jar cover.

-Barber is another great budget option in this list.
-It isn’t as popular as RazoRock or Gentleman Jon but nonetheless a good choice.
+Barber is another excellent budget option in this list.
+It isn’t as popular as RazoRock or Gentleman Jon but nonetheless the right choice.

-Funny despite having a Spanish sounding brand that’s translates to “Barber”, this product is from France.
+Funny, despite having a Spanish sounding brand that translates to “Barber,” this product is from France.

-Like all the products in this list, it is made from 100% natural alum and it has good size – 3.52 ounces.
+Like all the products in this list, it is made from 100% natural alum, and it has the right size – 3.52 ounces.
 And costs less than $8!
 It also comes with a case that keeps it dry and protected.

-Taylor of Bond Street is another popular brand that also makes shaving soaps, creams, aftershave balm and pre shave oil.
-And most of their products made it our “best of” lists and their alum block is no different.
+Taylor of Bond Street is another favorite brand that also makes shaving soaps, creams, aftershave balm, and pre-shave oil.
+And most of their products made it our “best of” lists, and their alum block is no different.